 New Thai labor rules send migrant workers packing for home

+A Thai immigration official checks on a vehicle before it leaves for Myanmar at Mae Sot Immigration office in Tak province Thailand, Monday, July 3, 2017.
 Fearful that Thailand's new labor rules will get them into trouble, tens of thousands of migrant workers are returning to neighboring Myanmar, Cambodia and Laos, causing hardship to themselves and their Thai employers.
-Labor regulations that took effect June 23 could give foreign workers without proper permits up to five years in prison, while their employers could face fines of up to 800,000 baht .

 Discussions